 Part 1 - What Does Reality Look Like?

 That’s a funny question.
 Reality looks like the screen in front of you and everything around us.
 It includes everything we can see, smell, and touch.
 It also includes the things we can't see, like love, mutual understanding, or a flash of insight.
 But reality looks different depending on where you come from and your place in history.
 My Canadian reality in the year 2010 looks very different from that of a Polynesian seafarer 500 years ago.
 This point is obvious.
-What's less obvious, perhaps, isbig3 that although the surfaces of our reality are very different - an ancient Polynesian is unlikely to have ever flown in a plane, for example - reality's core componets have remained unchanged since the begining of human civilization.
+What's less obvious, perhaps, is that although the surfaces of our reality are very different - an ancient Polynesian is unlikely to have ever flown in a plane, for example - reality's core componets have remained unchanged since the begining of human civilization.

 There are three core and irriducible parts of reality: systems, culture, and self (2).
 Wilber calls them the Big Three (3).